 We like to take in somewhere between 16 and 20 students each year.

 Are there specific undergraduate degrees that you would prefer an applicant to have?

 A degree that includes art history and/or history and/or anthropology would prepare a student for the global understanding of the place of fashion and textile production in human endeavors.
 The study of these fields, including a study of literature, is rich in sociological, psychological, and economical aspects – important to fashion history – thus an applicant can come from a number of quite varied backgrounds.
 A student with an enriched writing and research background in any given area would be a good candidate.
 We have taken many successful students from English, theater history, costuming, textile science, and other backgrounds.

 What is the language requirement?

-All entering students must either have two years (usually 4 college terms) of a language on their transcript, or, if they have studied a language in a non-traditional way, they can sit for a waiver translation exam given by the department once each term.
+All entering students must either have two years (usually four college terms) of a language on their transcript, or if they have studied a language in a non-traditional way, they can sit for a waiver translation exam given by the department once each term.
 The languages that we prefer are French, Italian, Spanish, and German (in that order), but other languages are acceptable.

 What is the art history requirement?

 All students entering the program are required to have taken four courses in the history of art.
 Up to two of those courses can be from related humanities areas like history, archaeology, or literature.